DevKumar005/Formula-1-Winner-Predictor/README.md

 | 3        | Max Verstappen   | 57.0           |
 | ...      | ...              | ...            |

-> *See website for live, interactive predictions and data visualizations.*
+> *See website for Live, interactive predictions and data visualizations.*

 ---